zephyrus9/learngit/readme.txt

 Git is free software distributed under the GPL.
-Creating a new branch is quick. create a new branch is quick and simple!!
+Creating a new branch is quick. create a new branch is quick and simple!! creating a branch

-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple. add some to dev branch!